CAP-RMR-UT/nasa-weather-contrail/opsplan/admin.rst

 Daily SITREPS
 -------------

-a.
-Each wing IC shall submit a SITREP at the end of the operational period to the region IC.
+#.
+Each wing IC shall submit a SITREP at the end of the operational period
+   to the region IC.

-b.
-Each region IC shall submit a region SITREP at the end of the operational period to the national IC.
+#.
+Each region IC shall submit a region SITREP at the end of the operational

-c.
+   period to the national IC.

+#.
 The national IC shall submit a national SITREP to the national commander.